-Benedictine University maintains and operates the Alhambra residence hall as an integral part of academic life in the belief that educational experiences are not solely contained to the classroom, laboratory or library.
-The residence hall provides an opportunity for students to combine academic life with social development.
+Benedictine University maintains and operates three residence halls and the Founders' Woods apartments.
+They are an integral part of academic life in the belief that educational experiences are not solely contained to the classroom, laboratory or library.
+The residence halls and apartments provide an opportunity for students to combine academic life with social development.
 Students must establish and test their own values, develop social skills, determine priorities and learn to organize their time.
 Daily living with others encourages the development of a cooperative attitude, respect for individual rights and a sense of group responsibility.
-As a result, students in the residence hall develop diverse communities that meet the needs of its members both individually and collectively, and create attitudes and skills necessary to progress toward the realization of those conditions which make up a healthy community.
+As a result, students in the residence halls and apartments develop diverse communities that meet the needs of its members both individually and collectively, and create attitudes and skills necessary to progress toward the realization of those conditions which make up a healthy community.